fmtn/a/README.md

  -c,--count <arg>        A number of messages to browse,get or put (put
                          will put the same message <count> times).
 0 means all messages.
- -C,--copy-queue <arg>   Copy all messages from this to target -e,--encoding <arg>     Encoding of input file data.
+ -C,--copy-queue <arg>   Copy all messages from this to target.
+Limited by maxBrowsePageSize on browser (default 400).
+ -e,--encoding <arg>     Encoding of input file data.
 Default UTF-8 -f,--find <arg>         Search for messages in queue with this value in
                          payload.
 Use with browse.